dotlang/language/Enhancements.md

 `struct Stack<T: Comparable> { ... }`
 `struct Stack<Comparable T, Disposable U> { ... }`

-? - how to define members of template?
+N - how to define members of template?
 `int (Stack<T> this) push(T value) { ...} `
 `int (Stack this) push(T value) { ...} `  //if we remove <T> is is implied? and we won't have `Stack<>`.